Marc Lépine: Massacre

 A three-page suicide letter was found in the pocket of Lépine's jacket.
-The letter was never officially made public, but was leaked in November 1990 to Francine Pelletier and published in the newspaper La Presse.
-In his letter, Lépine claimed political motives, blamed feminists for ruining his life, and expressed admiration for Denis Lortie, who had mounted an attack on the Quebec National Assembly in 1984 for political reasons, killing three Quebec government employees.
-The letter also contained a list of nineteen Quebec women whom Lépine apparently wished to kill because of their feminism.
+The letter was never officially made public and only portions were initially released by police.
+It was leaked in November 1990 to Francine Pelletier and published in the newspaper La Presse.
+In his letter, Lépine claimed political motives, blamed feminists for ruining his life, and expressed admiration for Denis Lortie, who had mounted an attack on the National Assembly of Quebec in 1984 for political reasons, killing three Quebec government employees.
+The letter also contained a list of nineteen Quebec women whom Lépine labeled as "radical feminists" and appeared to target for killing.
 Another letter, written to a friend, promised the explanation to the massacre lay by following clues left in Lépine's apartment.
 The hunt led only to a suitcase of computer games and hardware.

-Lépine was buried in the Cimetière Notre-Dame-des-Neiges in Montreal, a few blocks from where he committed the massacre.
+Lépine was buried in the Notre Dame des Neiges Cemetery in Montreal, a few blocks from where he committed the massacre.

 Rationale

-A police psychiatrist who interviewed Lépine's family and entourage, and who had access to his letters, suggested that he may have had a serious personality disorder, as he chose the multiple homicide/suicide strategy (killing oneself after killing others) that is a characteristic of this disorder.
-The psychiatrist noted "extreme narcissistic vulnerability" as shown by fantasies of power and success combined with high levels of self-criticism and difficulties dealing with rejection and failure.
+A police psychiatrist who interviewed Lépine's family and entourage, and who had access to his letters, suggested that he may have had a serious personality disorder.
+He chose the multiple homicide/suicide strategy (killing oneself after killing others) that is a characteristic of this disorder.
+The psychiatrist noted "extreme narcissistic vulnerability" as shown by fantasies of power and success, combined with high levels of self-criticism and difficulties dealing with rejection and failure.
 Feelings of powerlessness and incompetence were compensated for by a violent and grandiose imaginary life.
 Other psychiatrists suggested that Lépine was psychotic, having lost touch with reality as he tried to erase the memories of a brutal and absent father, while at the same time unconsciously identifying with a violent manhood that dominates women.
 Other theories were that Lépine's experiences of abuse as a child had caused brain damage or led him to feel victimized as he faced losses and rejections in his later life.

-Lépine's mother speculated that he may have suffered from attachment disorder due to the abuse and sense of abandonment he had experienced in his childhood.
+Lépine's mother speculated that he may have suffered from attachment disorder due to the abuse and sense of abandonment he had suffered in his childhood.
 She also wondered whether Lépine viewed her as a feminist, and that the massacre might have been an unconscious attempt to get revenge for her neglect while she pursued her career and for his sister's taunts.
 Others take a less individualistic approach.
 Many feminists and governmental officials view it as an illustration of misogynistic violence against women.
 Criminologists consider the massacre as an example of a hate or bias crime against women.
 A few antifeminists have sought to rehabilitate Lépine as hero of the antifeminist cause.
 Others wondered if Lépine's actions were the result of societal changes that had led to increased poverty, powerlessness, individual isolation or increased violence in the media and in society.